fmExcense/compositeurdigital.github.io/en/manage_contents.md

 # Content management

-Compositeur Digital reads documents stored on your computer.
+The Compositeur Digital reads documents stored on your computer.
 Those documents can to be organized in folders to facilite the presentation

 ## Required skills and resources